Dora-H/Mobile01-Website-Female-Topic-scraping-titles-extraction-/README.md

-### Simply Crawling and Scraping Web Pages with s & e:
+## Simply Crawling and Scraping Web Pages with setting s & e:

     def getUrl(self):
         for pgNum in range(s,e):